-The Bank offers standard commercial, SME and retail products combined with personalised relationship management.
-Service is delivered through the branch managers, specialist lending relationship managers and personal bankers for deposit mobilisation.
+Services are mainly delivered through the branch managers, specialist lending relationship managers and personal bankers for deposit mobilisation.
 The customer takes comfort in continuity with a relationship manager and quick turnaround on their requests as well as continued access to the decision makers at the Bank.